jmejia8/Metaheuristics.jl/docs/src/tutorials/create-metaheuristic.md

         kargs...
     )

-    # first solution is the best one since population is ordered in previous step
+    # the first solution is the best one since the population is ordered in the previous step
     status.best_sol = status.population[1]
     status.final_time=time()
     return